Sign up to our weekly newsletter

 - 1 in 4 people in the UK will experience some form of mental illness each year.

 One of the key issues with mental illness is that the symptoms aren’t always obvious, making it difficult for managers and employees to recognise and take action.
-During the course, Kate was able to gain an in-depth understanding of mental health and the factors that can affect wellbeing, learn practical skills to spot the triggers and signs of mental illness and was shown how to step in and effectively guide a person towards seeking the right mental health support – whether through self-help resources, their employer, the NHS or a combination.
+Every member of the team here at ADPR have become Mental Health First Aiders through MHFA England, which has enabled us to gain an in-depth understanding of mental health and the factors that can affect wellbeing, as well as learning practical skills to spot the triggers and signs of mental illness.
+It has also shown us how to step in and effectively guide a person towards seeking the right mental health support – whether through self-help resources, their employer, the NHS or a combination.

 Regardless of the lack of legal requirements, mental health and wellbeing should be a priority for all business agendas.
 At ADPR, the wellbeing of our team is of paramount importance and we are committed to implementing our own mental health policy alongside a number of initiatives to ensure we are providing a comfortable, safe and happy environment for our employees to be – both now and in the years to come.